javonthegoat/Canvas-Image-Pro/README.md

     - **Eyedropper**: Quickly pick a color from anywhere on the canvas.
 - **Flexible Annotation Targets**: Annotations can be attached to a specific image (moving and scaling with it) or placed directly on the canvas.
 - **Annotation Re-parenting**: Seamlessly move an annotation from one image to another, or from the canvas to an image, via drag & drop in the layer list.
-- **Floating Property Editor**: A context-aware floating menu appears for selected annotations, allowing for quick edits to color, stroke, fill, opacity, text content, and more.
+- **Repositionable Floating Editor**: A context-aware floating menu appears for selected annotations, allowing for quick edits to color, stroke, fill, opacity, text content, and more.
+Drag the editor anywhere on screen to keep it out of your way.

 ### Non-Destructive Cropping
 - **Dynamic Crop Box**: Create a crop selection that can be moved and resized.